DEC logoRULES AND REGULATIONS

 c.
 Open Storage areas shall be designated on site plans.
 No open or exterior storage is permitted in undesignated locations.

-6. Loading docks shall be located to the sides and rear of buildings and shall not be located forward of the front facade of the building.
+5. Loading docks shall be located to the sides and rear of buildings and shall not be located forward of the front facade of the building.

-(b) Historic Overlay District: All development shall comply with the Regulations for historic districts.
-Applicants shall also consult the Devens Massachusetts Historical Commission Policy, in accordance with the programmatic agreement between the Army, the National Advisory Council on Historic Preservation, and the Massachusetts Historical Commission.
+(b) Historic Overlay District: All development shall comply with the Regulations for Historic Districts in 974 CMR 7.00 and comply with the Programmatic Agreement between the Army, the National Advisory Council on Historic Preservation, and the Massachusetts Historical Commission.
+Site improvements shall comply with the requirements of all districts, except as noted:

+c.
 Cast-in-place monolithic, reinforced, air-entrained concrete vertical curb and sidewalks shall conform to section M4.02.00 of the MHDSSHB for 4000 psi concrete.

 3. Lighting.
-Lighting fixtures and poles shall comply with the Report: Street Lighting Recommendation for Devens Historic Overlay District prepared by Carol R. Johnson and Associates of Boston, MA dated November 30, 2001.
+Lighting fixtures and poles shall comply with the Report: "Street Lighting Recommendation for Devens Historic Overlay District" prepared by Carol R. Johnson and Associates of Boston, MA, dated November 30, 2001.
 The DEC may allow alternatives within the interior of parking lots and in service areas.
-Alternative poles shall be a 30-foot maximum height with arm-type fixture, upward cutoff, and dark in color (post and housing), and shall be a style that is compatible and harmonious with the historic poles and the goals and objectives of the historic district as stated in Article X of the By-Laws.
+Alternative poles shall be a 30' maximum height with arm-type fixture, upward cutoff, and dark in color (post and housing), and shall be a style that is compatible and harmonious with the historic poles and the goals and objectives of the historic district as stated in Article X of the By-Laws.

 3. Utilities.